 The C-Factor: customer-driven growth

-Growth-oriented marketers spend a lot of time thinking about this, so for me it’s all about finding the best ways to grow.
+Growth-oriented marketers spend a lot of time thinking about this, so for me, it’s all about finding the best ways to grow.
 It goes back to the age-old saying of “It’s much cheaper and easier to keep and expand your existing customers than it is to get new ones.”
 That’s where I started this from.
 I look back at my career in marketing the last 14 years and to my most successful strategies and tactics.
 The best things I’ve done have come from me engaging customers.
-In early 2016, I shifted my focus as a marketer to being customer-first.
+In early 2016, I shifted my focus as a marketer to

 Yeah.
 So first and foremost, everyone thinks like, “Oh man, talking with customers is hard.
 It takes lots of time and it’s going to take away time from other things, or money away from other things.”
 But engaging with the customers is fairly cheap, right?
 That’s a customer success role.
 Again, as a marketer: Compare that to your advertising budget and the CAC (Customer Acquisition Cost).
 Engaging with the customer for one hour or 30 minutes or 15 minutes is much, much cheaper than it is to go and pay hundreds of thousands of dollars to get a new customer.